 The Squash That You Need To Try

-Snack Girl must confess to a certain dislike of squash.
-The season is NOW and the fresh squash is rolling in around here so I am trying to change my 'tude.
+I must confess to a certain dislike of squash.
+The season is NOW and the fresh squash is rolling in around here so I am trying to change my bad attitude.

 Acorn, butternut, delicata, spaghetti, calabaza, and kabocha, are names of squash varieties that I can pick up for ONE dollar per pound or LESS from my local farmers.

-What to do?
-Well, when I have a food conundrum, I don't know about you, but I consult the internet.
+What to do when wanting to try a new squash?
 I decided to take on acorn squash because it is so freakin' cute!
 Check these babies out:

 An ENTIRE acorn squash (without butter) will only set you back 172 calories and you get 32% of your daily value of Vitamin A, 17% of your daily value of Iron, and 79% of you daily value of Vitamin C.